sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 ## Simple Webpage to Interact with the Contract

-We will reuse the existing [tic-tac-toe](https://github.com/guar47/react-tutorial- tic-tac-toe) project.
-If you have experience with front-end development, this should look familiar.
+We assume you already have the basics of front-end development, so we won't take the time to cover the basics of these techniques.
 We will focus on the part of integrating smart contracts.

 ### Compile the contract